PacoReinaCampo/MPSoC-DV/requirements/matlab/book/chapters/chapter1.md

 # GET STARTED WITH MATLAB

 Getting started with MATLAB (Matrix Laboratory) involves understanding its environment, basic commands, and how to perform fundamental tasks.
-Here’s a detailed guide to help you get started:
+Here's a detailed guide to help you get started:

 ## INSTALLING MATLAB